 Do You Want to Live Off Your Investments Some Day?

-If you are not able to live off your investments right now, then start doing the right things today, so you can live off investments in the future.
+If you are not able to live off your investments right now, then start doing the right things today and stay away from money problems.
+So you can live off investments in the future.

 - Track your expenses